 We have developed a generalized analytical framework for assessing the link layer performance of Simultaneous MAC Packet Transmission (SMPT) mechanisms, a novel class of ARQ mechanisms.
-While the previously existing analytical framework for SMPT was limited to non-bursty Bernoulli packet traffic, our generalized analytical framework accommodates nonbursty as well as bursty packet traffic models.
-Our analytical framework is also general in the sense that new forms of SMPT, i.e., new policies for adjusting the number of used CDMA codes, can be analyzed by plugging a table with the new transition rules for the number of used code channels (replacing Tables 4 or 5) into our analytical framework, which remains otherwise unchanged.
+While the previously existing analytical framework for SMPT was limited to non-bursty Bernoulli packet traffic, our generalized analytical framework accommodates non-bursty as well as bursty packet traffic models.
+Our analytical framework is also general in the sense that new forms of SMPT, i.e., new policies for adjusting the number of used CDMA codes, can be analyzed by plugging a table with the new transition rules for the number of used code channels (replacing Table IV or V) into our analytical framework, which remains otherwise unchanged.

-We have found that compared to conventional ARQ mechanisms which do not exploit the parallel code channels of multi-code CDMA, SMPT is effective in stabilizing the wireless link and in achieving small packet loss probabilities and small link buffer occupancies (and thus small delays) for bursty packet traffic.
+We have found that compared to conventional ARQ mechanisms which do not exploit the parallel code channels of multi-code CDMA, SMPT is effective in stabilizing the wireless link and in achieving small packet loss probabilities and small link buffer occupancies (and thus small delays) for bursty packet traffic in most of the scenarios.
 This improved link layer performance comes at the expense of a reduced number of packet flows that can be provided with the higher link layer QoS.
 This trade-off is modeled with good accuracy by our analytical framework, which can thus form a basis for admission control and resource allocation policies.
+Given a system scenario, we can determine the feasibility of employing SMPT using our analytical framework.
+In some scenarios, the capacity reduction outweighs the benefits obtained using SMPT (such as short burst lengths), during which the clients could resort to conventional ARQ instead of employing SMPT.